The rest of the list found here:

 - There's also a line in the Extended Cut of 3 where the Catalyst specifically rebuts the Indoctrination fan-theory by stating that the Illusive Man's indoctrination made him unable to control the Reapers, but Shepard is still free-willed and thus can take control if you choose.

 - Judge, Jury, and Executioner: No matter how ruthless or forgiving they may be, Spectres epitomize this trope.
 They can quite literally do whatever the hell they want, heedless of laws, as long as they do what the Council wants done.
 Asari Justicars also fit this.
+There has also been at least one case of a Spectre and a Justicar clashing over this.

 - Just a Machine: Used to justify the Fantastic Racism of the setting towards AI.